tensorflow/tfjs-website/source/tutorials/model-save-load.md

 ## Loading `tf.Model`s.

-The ability to save `tf.Model`s will not be useful at all if the models can't be loaded back afterwards.
+The ability to save `tf.Model`s will not be useful if the models can't be loaded back afterwards.
 Loading models are done with `tf.loadModel`, with a scheme-based URL-like arguments that symmetrical to `tf.Model.save` in most cases.
 The table below gives a summary of the supported loading routes: